goalsgame/ueimporter/README.md

 Skip operations that will fail when executed.
 Equivalent to choosing `skip-all` in the interactive prompt.

 ##### --git-command-cache
-If set, results of heavy git commands will be stored in this directory.
+If set, results of heavy Git commands will be stored in this directory.

 ## Development <a name="dev" />